 The Joint Master PoSIG offers the students the opportunity to receive a joint diploma with at least one EU partner University signing it.
 Prospective students shall read below the documents to be submitted during the first phase of applications.
-Applications will be opened from 25 March 2017 until 21 May 2017 to all interested students who already obtained at least a Bachelor’s degree in political science and/or closely related fields (180 ECTS) and have at least 15 ECTS of methodology courses.
-Students that have not yet got their BA can apply and their admission will be conditional upon obtaining a BA before 31 of August 2017.
+Applications will be opened from 15 February till 15 April 2018 to all interested students who already obtained at least a Bachelor’s degree in political science and/or closely related fields (180 ECTS) and have at least 15 ECTS of methodology courses.
+Students that have not yet got their BA can apply and their admission will be conditional upon obtaining a BA before 31 of August 2018.

 Each application has to specify the selected fields of specialization.